imclab/liz/README.md

   ]
   ```

-- `PUT /groups`
+- `PUT /profiles`

-  Create or update the group of current user.
-Request body must contain a group
+  Create or update the profile of current user.
+Request body must contain a profile
   like:

   ```json